-The information below was written by the Department of Technology Services and can be accessed from their web site DTS Utah Technical Standards and Architecture.
+The information below was written by the Division of Technology Services and can be accessed from their web site DTS Utah Technical Standards and Architecture.

 Social media is content created by people using highly accessible Internet based publishing technologies.
 Social media software tools allow groups to generate content and engage in peer-to-peer conversations and exchange of content (examples are Blogger, Twitter, Wikispaces, YouTube, Flickr, Facebook, etc.)